Code-Institute-Submissions/One-Day-In-May-MS1/README.md

 The ITFC logo and "One Day In May" text appears in the header (although the ITFC logo disapears on extra-small and small screens).
 They act as a shortcut to the Home page.
 Early on in the project I noticed that when hovering over them, a blue line appeared underneath them when I hovered over them.
 This is built in behaviour which effects all achor elements.
 To fix this, I created a pseudo-class in my [CSS](assets/css/style.css) to remove all text decoration from anchor elements.
 This enabled me to then style anchor elements how I wanted and removed the unwanted blue line appearing under the logo and text in my header when I hovered over them.

 When I was building the navigation bar, I wanted to separate each navigation link with a horizontal white line.
 I decided the easiest way to do this was add a border so I added a right-border to the first 3 elements.
 But when I did this which then created two problems.
 The first problem was that these borders appeared when the navigation links were compressed behind the toggle icon.
 I created a [CSS](assets/css/style.css) media rule to remove the borders on exrta-small screens.
 The second problem is that when the screen width is around 576px - 600px, the Meet the Players link wraps across two rows.
-When this happened, the right-border was double the length of the others.
+When this happened, the right-border was a lot longer than the length of the others.
 To ensure the borders remained the same height, I applied a right-border to the first two navigation links, no border to the Meet the Players link and a left-border to the Share link.

 ![The result of the border rules applied to the navigation links.](assets/images/navigation-links.png)

+On the Home page, I used Bootstrap to change the layout of the 3 shortcut icons.
+However, because the Bootstrap column widths are responsize, as the screen width changed, the size of the icon container changed.
+But because I used a FontAwesome icon which is a text element, it was not responsive - the font size was fixed.
+I tried a variety of font-sizes but was finding that one font-size was not appropriate as it would either make the icons look too big on small screens and/or too small on big screens.
+I could have set up media-queries to change the font size at various breakpoints.
+However, opted to use a viewport width font-size.
+This ensures the icon size changes as the width of the screen and thus the column and containers change.
+Working from large screens down to small, when the medium screen size (width = 768px) is reached, the shortcuts vertically align meaning each one has more width on screen.  at this point, I felt the icons were too small so created a media-query rule to increase the font-size to a larger viewport width.

+On the Highlights page, I initially had the score displayed in one row with the goalscorers for each team in a second row underneath.
+The first row contained columns for the home team, home team score, away team score and away team.
+The second row contained columns for the home team goalscorers and the away team goalscorers.
+This layout looked good on larger screens but on smaller screen sizes, the team names and goalscorers became cramped and was not visually pleasing.
+To resolse this, I put all elements into one row but changed the column sizes so that on mediums screens, the goalscorers would automatically overflow underneath.
+I also used the Bootstrap order class to change the order of each item.
+The result is that on extra-small and small screen sizes, the home team and home team score appears beside each other with the goalscorers underneath, then underneath that the same layout is repeated for the away team.
+But on medium size screens and up, the layout appears the same way as I originally intended.

+### Further Tests

 1. Home page:
     1. All links tested.
 Internal links all work.
 External links all work and open in new window.